The Royal Orthopaedic Hospital NHS Foundation Trust is one of the largest specialist

 Currently we provide anaesthetic services for:

-We can support training towards completion of Orthopaedic, Regional, Day Case, POM and Pain modules.
-Trainees will automatically be released from clinical duties to attend Deanery Teaching, both for Final FRCA and post-fellowship.
+Trainees will be released from clinical duties if desired to attend Deanery Teaching, both for Final FRCA and post-fellowship.

-Having relatively few trainees also provides good opportunities for completion of quality improvement projects; a number of our trainees have presented posters at anaesthetic meetings.
+Having relatively few trainees also provides excellent opportunities for completion of quality improvement projects, meeting relatively high level

-Trainees interested in coming to the ROH are welcome to visit the department.
-Please contact the College Tutor or Clinical Lead by email (see below).
+Trainees interested in coming to the ROH are very welcome to visit the department.
+Please contact the College Tutor or Clinical Lead by email (see

 The Royal Orthopaedic Hospital NHS Foundation Trust